MegaScale-MoE: Large-Scale Communication-Efficient Training of Mixture-of-Experts Models in Production: Introduction

 Moreover, as hardware advances, the imbalance between computation and communication becomes increasingly pronounced, with communication overhead growing more dominant.
 Alongside improvements in model architectures, hardware capabilities have evolved rapidly, with GPUs achieving significantly higher processing speeds (Figure~\ref{fig:gpu_evolution}).
 Concurrently, reductions in training precision have been adopted to enhance efficient and cost-effective training~\cite{peng2023fp8, liu2024deepseekv3}.
 These trends lead to a scenario where the raw computation time decreases, making the relative impact of communication overhead a more critical bottleneck.
 For instance, simply extending existing tensor parallelism to multi-node setups has been observed to push communication overhead beyond 50\% in certain cases.
 As a result, optimizing communication is essential for sustaining and improving the scalability of MoE model training, particularly in distributed environments where frequent data synchronization across multiple GPUs is required.

 In this paper, we present the design, implementation, and operational experience of \sysname, a production system optimized for efficient large-scale MoE training.
 By meticulously addressing the communication bottleneck, \sysname strives to push the boundaries of MoE training, achieving significant improvements in performance and efficiency.
+Based on the insight that the key architectural distinctions between MoE and dense models are intra-layer, which is the primary source of the communication overhead, \sysname confines each MoE layer to within a single node, utilizing high-bandwidth NVLink.
+Our analysis (\S\ref{sec:design:parallelism}) and evaluation (\S\ref{sec:evaluation}) show that despite the cross-node expert parallelism common in existing systems~\cite{liu2024deepseekv3, hwang2023tutel}, our approach effectively scales MoE training to models of several hundred billion parameters on thousands of GPUs.

-\sysname addresses the communication problem in MoE training from three key aspects.
+Specifically, \sysname addresses the communication problem in MoE training from three key aspects.
 First, \sysname reduces the communication volume by customizing parallelism strategies for the attention and FFN modules in each MoE layer.
 We compare the parallelism strategies in existing LLM training frameworks, comprehensively considering their impact on large-scale training, including the communication volume and whether communication can be effectively overlapped (i.e., whether it lies on the critical path).
 Based on this analysis, we select the optimal combination of parallelism strategies for MoE training.

 Second, \sysname fully overlaps communication with computation at the operator level. \sysname partitions the forward and backward passes of each MoE layer into distinct computation and communication operators.
 For inter-operator overlap, \sysname employs a holistic scheduling strategy that carefully reorders communication and computation operators during both forward and backward propagation, hiding communication within independent computations.
 This approach also optimizes GPU memory usage. \sysname utilizes selective activation rematerialization, retaining only a subset of activations in GPU memory during the forward pass, and recomputing or re-communicating to obtain the required activations during the backward pass.
 With this holistic scheduling, \sysname effectively hides the rematerialization overhead, achieving comparable performance while storing only half of the activations.